MiDataInt/mdi-desktop-app/docs/server-modes.md

-Cluster Node mode is best for users wishing to exploit the advantages of a remote server whose configuration allows for computational processes to run on a dedicated node accessed via an authorized user account, e.g., the University of Michigan Great Lakes server cluster.
+Cluster Node mode is best for users wishing to exploit the advantages of a remote server whose configuration allows for computational processes to run on a dedicated node accessed via an authorized user account, e.g., the UM Great Lakes server cluster.